maxwellgithinji/jaba/README.md

 ## Upcoming feature
 1. Evolve the REPL to launch as a cmd application
-2. Support reading of `.jaba` files for good programming execution
+2. Support reading of `.jaba` files for good programming experience
 2. support syntax highlighting
 4. Language documentation